-Taking the Call will also include a virtual gathering on October 20-21, 2021 (more details here).
+Taking the Call will be presented virtually on October 20-21, 2021 (more details here).

 The conference is presented by the U.S. Department of Justice’s Bureau of Justice Assistance, The Council of State Governments Justice Center, and the University of Cincinnati.
-Both the launch event (May 20, 2021) and the national conference (October 20-21, 2021) are free and open to the public; pre-registration is required.
+The national conference is free and open to the public; pre-registration is required.
 (Registration is live, but event is pending approval.)

 Apply to participate in a virtual learning collaborative consisting of three sessions about how to improve criminal case…Read More